 All Software Acquisitions

-The purchase of any software, administrative or academic must be done by the Office of Information Technology and with the prior approval of either the Associate Dean and Director of IT or the Director of Academic Computing.
+The purchase of any software, administrative or academic must be done by the Office of Information Technology and with the prior approval of the Chief Information Officer.
 This includes lab applications, classroom applications, specific applications for individual’s computers, administrative applications and all tablet/smartphone apps.

 Software Installation Guidelines